Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 - Utah's games this year have hit the over on two of four set point totals (50%).

-- Utah is 1-3 against the spread and 3-2 overall when the team puts up more than 16.2 points.
+- Utah is 1-3 against the spread and 3-2 overall in games when it records more than 16.2 points.

-- Utah is 1-3 against the spread and 3-2 overall when the team totals over 299 yards.
+- When Utah piles up over 299 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Utes have turned the ball over eight times, one fewer times than the Sun Devils have forced turnovers (9).
+- The Utes have eight giveaways this season, while the Sun Devils have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.